 - Feedback and Communication: Maintain open communication with parents and caregivers.
 Regularly update them on their child’s progress and any challenges faced in the classroom.

-The Role of Therapy and Medication
+The Role of Therapy and Medication in supporting children with attention deficit hyperactivity disorder

 While parenting strategies and classroom interventions are essential, some children with ADHD may benefit from therapy and, in some cases, medication.
 It’s crucial to consult with healthcare professionals to determine the most suitable approach for your child’s specific needs: